Keeping a cat or dog in an apartment is generally fine, but even house cats enjoy being outside sometimes.

 A cat window box – also known as a window catio – is essentially a mini catio that sits in front of a window.
 It gives the cat some fresh air and somewhere outside to sit and means you don’t have to block off your whole balcony.

 You can buy them online but they’re really easy to make, too.
-All you need is some lumber, wire and screws.
-You can find some great plans for building one.

 5. Provide Distractions